AI Cannot Enforce Its Own Authority

 The helpful procurement agent

-A procurement agent is authorized to negotiate vendor terms and recommend agreements.
-During a high-pressure renewal, it agrees to a non-standard indemnity clause to "close the deal faster."
+A procurement agent is authorized to negotiate vendor terms and execute agreements.

 The core failure